shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 minikube -p gitops service gitops-app-svc --url
 ```

-Let's delete one of application's resources and see what will happen.
+Let's delete one of the application's resources and see what will happen.
 For example, the deployment

 ```bash
 kubectl delete deployment gitops-app
 ```

-After a while the deployment and everything managed by it will be gone
+After a while, the deployment and everything managed by it will be gone

 ```bash
 kubectl get all